alphanu1/gud-windows/README.md

    driver that enumerates a monitor and throws frames away.
 No USB in it.
 5. Fix the three bugs above against the real headers and sample.
 6. First frame.
-7. Modelines from an INI, then a Switchres backend.
+7. A Switchres backend writing into the modeline store.

 Worth doing on the device side at some point: Microsoft OS 2.0 descriptors on the gadget remove step 1 entirely.
-Windows binds WinUSB from a WCID descriptor with nothing to install, which is the difference between a board that works when plugged in and one that needs a driver first.
+Windows binds WinUSB from a WCID descriptor with nothing to install, which is the difference between a board that works when plugged in and one that needs a driver installed first.

 ## Licensing